mrisen/inet-showcases/wireless/coexistence/doc/index.rst

     - amúgy lesz egy base-line is amikor egyedül vannak és ahhoz tudjuk majd hasonlítani

 We'll examine how CTI can be simulated, see if two interfereng wireless wireless technology models can cooperate and if their cooperation is balanced.
-We'll run the simulation with both technology models present.
-Also, to get a base-line of their performance, we'll run the simulation with just one of the wireless models present.
+We'll run the simulation with both 802.11 and 802.15.4 models present.
+Also, to get a base-line of their performance, we'll run the simulation with just one of the models present.
 Then, we can compare the base-line performance of both models to their concurrent performance.

 The example simulation features a Wifi (802.11) and a WPAN (802.15.4) network close to each other.
 All nodes communicate in the 2.4 GHz band.
 The signals for the two wireless protocols have different center frequencies and bandwidths,